vmware-archive/gp-r/HomePage.md

 3. Outputs results as R data types
 4. Converts the R data type output as SQL data types

 (1) and (3) are fairly straightforward.
-I personally found (2) and (4) a little less straightforward, and would like to devote some space to go into these two pieces in more detail.
+We personally found (2) and (4) a little less straightforward, and would like to devote some space to go into these two pieces in more detail.

 The purpose of this section is really to just help users be aware of default data type conversions, and keep them in mind when doing code development and debugging.

-It is my subjective view that being familiar with the treatment of multi-element data types is generally more useful for day-to-day data science.
+It is our subjective view that being familiar with the treatment of multi-element data types is generally more useful for day-to-day data science.
 We focus on PL/R’s default treatment of multi-element numeric data types rather than scalars or text values.
 Material on scalars and text will soon follow.

 #### SQL data types → R data types